Russia: Alexei Navalny behind bars in Moscow | DW | 17.01.2021

 Russian police say Navalny failed to properly register his stay in Germany with them as required by his sentence.
 A court must now decide if the rest of Navalny's suspended sentence should be served in prison.
 In addition, new charges were levelled against him in December.
 He now stands accused of embezzling donations to his anti-corruption foundation.
 Critics say it is yet another attempt to silence the politician.

-Moscow denies all involvement in Navalny's poisoning.
-Instead, Kremlin officials have repeatedly raised accusations of a western-backed plot and have refused to investigate the attack.
-During his yearly press conference in December 2020, Putin responded to a question about Navalny's poisoning with sarcasm: "Who needs him?
-If we had wanted to do that, then we would have seen it through to the end."
-His comments came after Navalny's allegations that a "killer unit" of Russia's internal security service, the FSB, was responsible for the attempt on his life.
-Navalny also says he called one of his alleged assassins under a false name and that the FSB agent admitted during the call to being involved in the poisoning.
+His comments came after Navalny said that a "killer unit" of Russia's internal security service, the FSB, was responsible for the attempt on his life.
+Navalny also says he called one of his alleged assassins under a false name, prompting the agent to admit to being involved in the poisoning.

 This article has been translated from German.